 A Short Paper is considered an archival journal publication and therefore must possess technical novelty, direct relevance to TIM's scope, be on a current topic with a certain degree of publication time sensitivity, have an adequate number of relevant references, include a no shorter than a 250-word abstract, and NO part of it may have been previously published in ANY form, including as part of a proceedings paper.

 Subsequent to the review process, a decision of “Accept", "Minor Revisions", or “Reject” will be rendered.
 Rejected papers may be revised and resubmitted as a new manuscript.

-To partially defer the publications cost, authors agree to pay a mandatory overlength page charge for each page or fraction thereof beyond the FIRST page of the short paper.
+To partially defer the publications cost, authors agree to pay a mandatory overlength page charge for each page or fraction thereof beyond the SECOND page of the short paper.